Whatever the Case May Be: On the Island

-On Day 21, October 12, 2004, while swimming near a waterfall, Kate Austen and James "Sawyer" Ford (Josh Holloway) find a locked Zero Halliburton suitcase among some sunken wreckage.
+On Day 21, October 12, 2004, while swimming near a waterfall, Kate Austen and James "Sawyer" Ford (Josh Holloway) find a locked Zero Halliburton suitcase among some sunken wreckage and bodies.
 Kate wants it, but refuses to tell Sawyer what's inside, so he takes it.
 At the beach, the tide is rising and will soon submerge the fuselage.
 Shannon Rutherford (Maggie Grace) asks her stepbrother, Boone Carlyle (Ian Somerhalder), what he and John Locke (Terry O'Quinn) do every day when they go out into the jungle, and Boone replies that they're looking for Claire Littleton, who has been kidnapped by the mysterious Ethan Rom.
 While Shannon complains that Boone should locate food, Boone gets upset; in retaliation he calls her "useless."

 Kate enters Sawyer's tent while he's sleeping in an attempt to retrieve the case they found earlier.
 He wakes up, however, and they struggle, Sawyer playfully flirting with her all the while, until he takes back the case and refuses to give it to her, resulting in Kate leaving.

 The next day, Sayid Jarrah (Naveen Andrews) asks Shannon to help him translate Danielle Rousseau's French notes.
 She asks if Boone put him up to asking her for help because of Boone's earlier comment.
 Rose Henderson (L. Scott Caldwell) comforts Charlie Pace (Dominic Monaghan) by telling him that what happened to Claire isn't his fault and that he did everything he could.
 Sawyer tries to pick the lock on the case, much to Michael Dawson's (Harold Perrineau) and Hugo "Hurley" Reyes' (Jorge Garcia) amusement.
 Michael tells him the only way to open it is with pure force.
 Sawyer drops the case off a cliff, but it still doesn't open.
 Kate steals it from him, but Sawyer pins her hands down and gets it back.
 He tells her that he will give the case to her if she tells him what's inside.
 She refuses.